sithmel/Do-androids-dream-of-electric-duck/README.md

   return total
 }
 ```
-In the previous example I don't care if "items" is an array.
+Note: In the previous example I don't care if "items" is an array.
 But I should be able to use indeces on it.
 Also I don't care what objects contains, as soon as they have a "getPrice" method that returns what I expect.

 We call this property polymorphism.